Search Articles

 Downstream Drug Dysfunction: NSAIDs

-Some of the most potentially damaging or debilitating medications are not taken via prescription.
-They are “over the counter” drugs, a category that many intelligent people assume is necessarily safe to use regularly.
-Perhaps even in a daily preventive mode.
-Which is, of course, not true!
-If you’re going to use functional medicine know-how competently, it’s key that you understand some of the typical, downstream, unintended consequences of common drugs.
+If you’re going to use functional medicine know-how competently, whether you are a prescriber or not, it’s key that you understand the typical, downstream, unintended consequences of common drugs.
 They can stand in the way of the healing of – or even directly cause – the dysfunction your clients are seeking to resolve.
-And NSAIDs are a powerful example of this dynamic.
+NSAIDs are a powerful example of this dynamic.

 Warmly,